sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ```

 # Claims
-The reviewer should be able to
+The reviewer (or a user) should be able to
 1. reproduce the program-level validation (PLV) runs on single-source benchmark.
 2. check that PLV is effective in detecting bugs which are artificially injected.
 3. run single-instruction validation pipeline on individual instructions and generate the verification conditions to be dispatched to z3 solver.